kwag1227/Autonomous-Rover-Project/timeline.md

 ### Week 13 & Beyond - Electrical and Mechanical Assembly
 - Classes have begun, create new project work schedule
-- Order all remaining components and assemble
+- Order/print all remaining components and assemble
 - Finish internal/external wiring
 - Test basic drive functionality, making any required software/mechanical adjustments
 - Create a video going over the project, including discussion of the design process, major challenges, and key areas of learning.